 Rachel Filippini, Executive Director

 Rachel has worked at GASP since 2001.
-Prior to becoming Executive Director, she served as the Executive Assistant, and Program Coordinator for the GASPer Air Monitor Program.
+Prior to becoming Executive Director, she served as the Executive Assistant, and as Program Coordinator for the GASPer Air Monitor Program.
 She has a BA in Environmental Studies from the University of Pittsburgh.
 Much of her past experience has centered around environmental education, including being a lead poisoning prevention educator, nature camp instructor, and Site Director for an after-school program.
-See our accompanying Spotlight on GASP Staff article in our Hotline (p.
-11). firstname.lastname@example.org
+See our Spotlight on GASP Staff article in our Hotline. email@example.com

 Jamin Bogi, Policy and Outreach Coordinator

 Jamin joined the GASP staff in June 2010 and was previously a Board Member.
 He earned his BA in Interdisciplinary Studies–Language and Culture from Wheaton College (IL).
-Jamin is an active member of and occasional trip leader with Venture Outdoors, where his wife Ivy works, and is a Board Member with the South Side Slopes Neighborhood Association.
-See our accompanying Spotlight on a Board Member article in our Hotline (p.
-11). email@example.com
+Jamin is an avid reader of international fiction, a struggling gardener, and a former Board Member with the South Side Slopes Neighborhood Association.
+See our Spotlight on a Board Member article in our Hotline. email@example.com

 Suzanne Seppi, Project Manager

-Sue served as GASP’s Executive Director for six years before deciding to work for GASP in a part-time position.
+Sue served as GASP’s Executive Director for six years before deciding to work for GASP part-time.
 Sue has an MA in Management with a concentration in Environmental Policy.
-Prior to becoming the Executive Director, she served as a long-time board member of GASP.
-See our accompanying Spotlight on GASP Staff article in our Hotline (p.
-11). firstname.lastname@example.org
+Prior to becoming Executive Director, she served as a long-time board member of GASP.
+See our Spotlight on GASP Staff article in our Hotline. firstname.lastname@example.org

 Board of Directors